RV-3/alpha-omega/README.md

 # alpha-omega

-This repository contains a simple Python script, `generate_john.py`, that creates one-page PDF word-study sheets for every verse in the Gospel of John.
-It fetches the verse text from [bible-api.com](https://bible-api.com), generates an analysis with the OpenAI API, and renders the result as a PDF using ReportLab.
+This repository contains a simple Python script, `generate_john.py`, that creates one-page PDF word-study sheets for verses in the Gospel of John.
+The script generates analysis with the OpenAI API and renders the result as a PDF using ReportLab.

 ## Prerequisites